Note-Harbor/Note-Harbor-Extension/README.md

 To get Note Harbor on your browser, visit us at the Chrome Web Store [future link].

-You can also install Note Harbor with the following instructions:
+You can also install Note Harbor with the following instructions [^1]:
-(*adapted from bypass-paywalls-chrome*)

 1. Download/Clone our repo as a ZIP file
 2. Unzip the downloaded ZIP file (titled `Note-Harbor-Extension`)